h3ravel/create-h3ravel/README.md

 npm init h3ravel -- --kit="bitbucket:user/repo"
 ```

-You can also pass specify the branch or tag name as follows:
+You can also pass the branch or tag name as follows:

 ```sh
 # Branch name